-Dr. Alia Crum received her PhD from Yale University and BA degree from Harvard University.
+Dr. Alia Crum received her PhD from Yale University and BA from Harvard University.
 Her research focuses broadly on how changes in subjective mindsets—the lenses through which information is perceived, organized, and interpreted—can alter objective reality through behavioral, psychological, and physiological mechanisms.
-To date, her research has won several awards including the National Institutes of Health New Innovator Award and attention in several popular media including the Boston Globe, the Wall Street Journal, and in The New York Times Magazine’s 2007 “Year in Ideas.”
-In addition to her academic research and teaching, Dr. Crum has worked as a clinical psychologist for the VA healthcare system and as an organizational trainer and consultant, creating, delivering, and evaluating workshops on mindset change and stress management for organizations including UBS, Colgate Palmolive and the United States Navy.
-In her spare time she enjoys putting her theories to the test while training and racing triathlon with her husband, Ryan Johnson.
+To date, her research has won several awards including the National Institutes of Health New Innovator Award and attention in several popular media outlets including NPR, Time Magazine, and the Wall Street Journal.
+She is also the recipient of the Phi Beta Kappa Teaching Award and the Dean’s Award for First Years of Teaching at Stanford University.
+In addition to her academic research and teaching, Dr. Crum has worked as a clinical psychologist for the VA healthcare system and as a trainer and consultant, creating, delivering, and evaluating workshops on mindset change and stress management for organizations including UBS, Colgate Palmolive, and the United States Navy.
+In her spare time she enjoys skiing, golfing, and running with her husband Ryan and laying around on play-mats with her new baby, Siggy.

 Parker Goyer is a postdoctoral fellow in the Department of Psychology at Stanford.
 In addition to Alia Crum, she also works with Greg Walton and Geoff Cohen, and with Angela Duckworth at the University of Pennsylvania.
 She has considerable experience in survey design and in multilevel cross-sectional and longitudinal modeling, having studied under a renowned statistics expert, John Willett, at Harvard, where she received her doctorate in 2014.
 From 2009-2011 she was a Rhodes Scholar at Oxford, where she received an MSc in Comparative and International Education and an MBA.
 In 2007 she founded a program called Coach for College which uses sports-learning service camps run by U.S. college athletes in conjunction with Vietnamese college students, to improve educational outcomes for rural adolescents in Vietnam.
 To date, the program has served more than 4000 youth and 350 U.S. college athletes from 39 universities.
 In addition to serving as the program's director, she led a randomized trial of the program, involving more than 700 students in each of two provinces of Vietnam.
 She received a B.S. in Psychology from Duke University in 2007, where she was also a member of the women's tennis team.